 Fuchsia is known for the bright pinkish-purple color of its flowers, which inspired the name of the color fuchsia.
 Its beautiful blooms add a perfect vibrant touch to any garden.
 Additionally, fuchsia has a number of health benefits.
 Notably, it can be used to help lower blood pressure thanks to its high content of diuretic tannins, which flush excess of sodium from the body.

-Not only does chicory have lovely bluish-purple flowers that will add a nice touch of color to your garden, but it also can help prevent liver damage.
-Chicory contains the active compounds lactucin and lactuprikin, both of which have been shown a hepatoprotective action, and even help reverse liver damage that has already been done.
+Not only does chicory have lovely bluish-purple flowers that will add a nice touch of color to your garden, but it can also help prevent liver damage.
+Chicory contains active compounds, lactucin and lactuprikin, both of which have been shown to possess a hepatoprotective action.
 A chicory infusion will encourage bile flow and help release toxins by stimulating urination.

 6. Marigold (Tagetes erecta)

 Often confused with the also popular calendula, marigold's flowers (also known as Mexican or Aztec marigold) have a bright, summery orange-yellow color and a distinctive pompom shape that make them stand out in any garden or backyard.
 The leaves and flowers of marigold can be made into herbal remedies, which are usually taken to protect the body against bacteria.
 Marigold receives its antibacterial properties from its flavonoids and terpenoids, which are effective at killing many different types of harmful microorganisms.

 When growing these healing herbs, there is no need to choose between beauty and functionality.
 Any of these ornamental plants will add a splash of color and beauty to your herb garden, and each one owns unique healing applications.
 So, choose plants that are both eye-catching and medicinal, and double the benefits of your garden!